BANNER REPEATER BANNER REPEATER BANNER REPEATER BANNER REPEATER BANNER REPEATER

 The recent and increasingly exposed construction of consensus, arising from a bias in spectacular news reporting: an over-simplified ‘victims-and-aggressor’ meme, flocking from one focus of this sort to another, (and not unique to the tabloid, by any means) performs a particularly consistent form of reality management whose efficiency is enabled all the more so by the tools of citizen journalism.

 Ideas regarding technology, open-ness and democracy proposed by the networked structures of web 2.0, ignore for the most part the materiality of digital data and its supporting frameworks, and do not necessitate emancipatory projects in and of themselves, but are tools that provide new methods of communication which also impact upon our sense of a collective and political voice.
 The technology that facilitates the vast consumerism of capitalism, is at some core level, implicit also, in our ability to act politically, and affects our understanding of what it is to be politically engaged, certainly with respect to older hierarchical structures and former traditions that may come into question as a result.

-‘UN-PUBLISH'; a series of critical works published on paper, disseminated from BR, are determined by these ideas of shifting time and labour relations: the co-evolution of humans and technology, and bear witness to epigenetic affects, that may come of these new conditions of time.
+‘UN-PUBLISH’ commissions seek to consider these ideas of shifting time and labour relations: the co-evolution of humans and technology, through writing and publishing, and bear witness to epigenetic affects, that may come of these new conditions of time.